-Spoilers aren’t just for cars but also look great on trucks.
-With the right spoiler, the truck can have a more aggressive appearance.
+Spoilers aren’t just for cars – they also look great on trucks.
+With the right spoiler, your truck can have a more aggressive appearance.

-As with the standard roof spoilers, many of the pickup spoilers also come with brake lights.
+As with the standard roof spoilers, many pickup spoilers also come with brake lights.
 You can also choose from a variety of sizes based on what your goals are.

 Spoilers can have more than one purpose.
 With the right lighting in place, the spoiler can also increase visibility.

 Spoilers can be equipped with any number of lights.
-These don’t change the performance aspects of the operation but add more safety to the aftermarket equipment.
+These don’t change the performance aspects of the operation, but they do add more safety to the aftermarket equipment.

 What is a Car Wing?

 A wing is always placed on the rear of the vehicle.
 It allows the air to flow over and under the component to generate additional negative lift.